Phenobarbital: Overdose

 Phenobarbital causes a depression of the body's systems, mainly the central and peripheral nervous systems.
 Thus, the main characteristic of phenobarbital overdose is a "slowing" of bodily functions, including decreased consciousness (even coma), bradycardia, bradypnea, hypothermia, and hypotension (in massive overdoses).
-Overdose may also lead to pulmonary edema and acute renal failure as a result of shock, and can result in death.
+Overdose may also lead to pulmonary edema and acute renal failure as a result of shock and can result in death.

 The electroencephalogram (EEG) of a person with phenobarbital overdose may show a marked decrease in electrical activity, to the point of mimicking brain death.
-This is due to profound depression of the central nervous system, and is usually reversible.
+This is due to profound depression of the central nervous system and is usually reversible.

 Treatment of phenobarbital overdose is supportive, and mainly consists of the maintenance of airway patency (through endotracheal intubation and mechanical ventilation), correction of bradycardia and hypotension (with intravenous fluids and vasopressors, if necessary), and removal of as much drug as possible from the body.
 In very large overdoses, multi-dose activated charcoal is a mainstay of treatment as the drug undergoes enterohepatic recirculation.
 Urine alkalization (achieved with sodium bicarbonate) enhances renal excretion.
-Hemodialysis is effective in removing phenobarbital from the body, and may reduce its half-life by up to 90%.
+Hemodialysis is effective in removing phenobarbital from the body and may reduce its half-life by up to 90%.
 No specific antidote for barbiturate poisoning is available.

 Mechanism of action

-Phenobarbital is as an allosteric modulator which extends the amount of time the chloride ion channel is open by interacting with GABAA receptor subunits.
+Phenobarbital acts as an allosteric modulator which extends the amount of time the chloride ion channel is open by interacting with GABAA receptor subunits.
 Through this action, phenobarbital increases the flow of chloride ions into the neuron which decreases the excitability of the post-synaptic neuron.
 Hyperpolarizing this post-synaptic membrane leads to a decrease in the general excitatory aspects of the post-synaptic neuron.
 By making it harder to depolarize the neuron, the threshold for the action potential of the post-synaptic neuron will be increased.

-Phenobarbital stimulates GABA to accomplish this hyperpolarization.
-Direct blockade of excitatory glutamate signaling is also believed to contribute to the hypnotic/anticonvulsant effect that is observed with the barbiturates.
+Direct blockade of glutamatergic AMPA and kainate receptors are also believed to contribute to the hypnotic/anticonvulsant effect that is observed with phenobarbital.

 Pharmacokinetics

 Phenobarbital has an oral bioavailability of about 90%.
 Peak plasma concentrations (Cmax) are reached eight to 12 hours after oral administration.
 It is one of the longest-acting barbiturates available – it remains in the body for a very long time (half-life of two to seven days) and has very low protein binding (20 to 45%).
-Phenobarbital is metabolized by the liver, mainly through hydroxylation and glucuronidation, and induces many isozymes of the cytochrome P450 system.
+Phenobarbital is metabolized by the liver, mainly through hydroxylation and glucuronidation and induces many isozymes of the cytochrome P450 system.
 Cytochrome P450 2B6 (CYP2B6) is specifically induced by phenobarbital via the CAR/RXR nuclear receptor heterodimer.
 It is excreted primarily by the kidneys.